ServBay + Docker Integration FAQ

 to map the site’s domain tohost-gateway

-—ensuring the Host header is preserved and SNI issues are avoided. - To access ServBay-managed databases or other non-HTTP services from Docker, use
+header is correct and avoiding SNI errors. - To connect to ServBay-managed databases or other non-HTTP services from Docker, use

 host.docker.internal

-as the server hostname for straightforward, effective connectivity. - To make Docker containers trust SSL certificates issued by ServBay User CA, copy the CA cert into the image and update its trust store.
+as the server hostname—this is straightforward and reliable. - To make Docker containers trust ServBay User CA-issued SSL certificates, copy the CA certificate into your Docker image and update the trust store as appropriate.

 127.0.0.1

-Always make sure the necessary ServBay packages (web server, databases, etc.) as well as your Docker containers are properly configured and running.
+Always make sure the required ServBay packages (web server, database, etc.) and your Docker containers are properly configured and running.